 Take a cooking pot and add the dal to it.
 Add three fourth cup water along with salt and turmeric.
 Place the pot on high heat and allow the contents to come to a boil.
 Reduce heat to minimum, cover the dal and cook till all the water is absorbed, stirring occasionally.

 While the dal is getting cooked, prepare the ingredients for the tempering.
 Peel, wash and finely chop the ginger.
 Set aside.
 Peel, wash and chop the garlic.
 Set aside.
-Turn the tomato to pulp in a grinder.
+Turn the tomato to puree in a grinder.
 Set aside.

 For tempering, heat the ghee in a small frying pan.
 Reduce the heat.
 Break the whole dry red chilies in two and add it to the oil, followed by cumin seeds.
 Fry till cumin seeds begin to crackle.
 Immediately add the asafoetida and cook for five to ten seconds.